-Small businesses which generate and/or manage hazardous wastes, used oils, and universal wastes are required to comply with the provisions of Regulation No. 23 in managing, shipping, treating, and disposing of these wastes.
-As of July 1, 2010, 4,555 businesses fall within the regulated universe of the RCRA waste management program.
+Small businesses which generate and which manage hazardous wastes, used oils, and universal wastes are required to comply with the provisions of Regulation No. 23 in managing, shipping, treating, and disposing of these wastes.
+As of October 1, 2011, 4,780 businesses fall within the regulated universe of the RCRA waste management program.
 ADEQ does not track whether regulated businesses fall within the definition of a "small business," but the RCRA regulations provide for varying degrees of regulatory requirements and compliance oversight based upon the amount of waste that a business generates at any time.
 Small businesses in Arkansas typically fall within those categories regulated as small quantity generators (SQGs) and conditionally-exempt small quantity generators (CESQGs).
-As of July 1, 2010, 279 SQGs and 1,504 CESQGs were known to be active in Arkansas.
-However, only a small number of these facilities fall within the economic definition of "small business."
+As of October 1, 2011, 185 large-quantity generators, 310 SQGs and 1,273 CESQGs were known to be active in Arkansas.